kripthor/io433/README.md

 ### Using [Platformio](https://platformio.org/)

+* Install Visual Studio
+* Install PlatformIO from the Extensions (restart)
+* Install the Espressif 32 platform from the PlatformIO Embedded tab (restart)
-* Clone this repository
+* Clone the repository
-* Open in PlatformIO
+* Change the file ./include/CC1101utils.h and uncomment your CC1101 version(either the TICC1101 or the E07M1101D)
 * Connect USB-C cable to TTGO
 * Build and upload